 Being a teacher isn’t easy.
 You have a million things to do, an army of unruly kids to marshal and lofty goals to achieve.
 You have to be an instructor, an organiser and a motivator, all at the same time.
-And now COVID-19 has upped the difficulty level significantly.
-With schools closed, teachers are now being tasked with moving their learning experiences online.
+And now many teachers are being tasked with moving their learning experiences online.
 This naturally involves learning new skills, new approaches and embracing new tools.
 With this in mind, we have curated a list of 64 amazing free online tools for teachers.

 - The Star Players

 - Content Libraries